SunX-1224/Physx-2D/README.md

 # Physx-2D

-Physx2D is a in-development early stage physics and rendering engine for mainly 2D graphics.
-It is now programmed for supporting windows and linux only.
+Physx-2D is a in-development early stage physics and rendering engine for mainly 2D graphics.
+It is programmed for supporting multiple platform.

+***NOTE : Currently the project build system is configured to be cmake for linux and macos and premake for windows.
+Until fully testing the cmake for windows, it recommended to use main branch code for windows and master branch for other OS.***

+It has many features that should be in a effective game engine/library.
+As of now, Physx-2D is only available as library with many tools optimized for general and specific purpose.

 # Rendering
-Inside this different options related to 2D rendering is implemented, which are listed as below,
+Rendering feature as a whole is most important part and is build in a way that with almost no changes at all, it can be used for 3D rendering too.
+But, for now it is forced to be 2D.
+After all it comes down to number of floats per vertex.

 * Normal Renderer
      > For rendering a single 2D-model/objects
 * Instanced Renderer